AI Advantage Framework: Step 3

 02

-Map friction & hidden manual effort
+Map friction and hidden manual effort

 We identify where coordination, ambiguity, missing visibility, or workaround behavior is creating drag in the current process.